 - On average, it costs 30% less than clay

 - Can be installed by regular roofing crews - no specialist needed

 - No breakage

 - Available throughout the U.S. and many parts of Europe

 - Unlimited color selection

 Brava Roof Tiles are lightweight and can be installed under California’s Title 24 energy efficiency code.
 This makes them an excellent option for light commercial buildings as well as residential homes.
-They are available in both Class C and A fire ratings and have a Class 4 impact rating, withstanding winds up to 188+ mph.
+They are available in both Class C and A fire ratings and have a Class 4 impact rating, withstanding winds up to 188+ mph with ring shank nails.